microsoft/language-server-protocol/_specifications/lsif/0.4.0/specification.md

 { id: 51, type: "edge", label: "item", outV: 37, inVs: [9], document: 4 }
 ```

 As with other results ranges get added using a `item` edge.
-In this case without a `property` since there is only on kind of range.
+In this case without a `property` since there is only one kind of range.

 ## Document requests